Elizabeth Demaree, D.O.

 What is skin cancer?

 According to the American Cancer Society, skin cancer is the most common cancer in America, with 5.4 million basal and squamous cell skin cancers and more than 76,000 melanoma cases diagnosed each year.
-Melanoma, the deadliest form of skin cancer, kills more than 10,000 Americans each year — nearly 75 percent of all skin cancer deaths.
+Melanoma, the deadliest form of skin cancer, kills more than 10,000 Americans each year — nearly 75% of all skin cancer deaths in the U.S.

 What common forms does skin cancer take?